top of page

 George Walter Vincent Smith Museum of Art, Springfield, MA

 This is a list of the museums where I have worked.
 All have different perspectives, art types, and periods of art.
-All are vividly part of my study in Art History, all have me reflecting on times past, and how far back these experiences link me to my love of art.
+All of these experiences are vividly part of my study in art history; they have me reflecting on the past and how far back these experiences have linked me to my love of art.

 1. George Walter Vincent Smith Museum of Art

-This was the museum where I did my internship as a student in the Department of Art History at the University of Massachusetts (UMASS-Amherst).
-This art museum holds the eclectic collections of George Walter Vincent Smith (1832-1923) and his wife, Belle Townsley Smith (1845-1928) in an Italian palazzo-style building established in 1896.
+This was the museum where I interned as a student in the Department of Art History at the University of Massachusetts (UMASS-Amherst).
+This art museum holds the eclectic collections of George Walter Vincent Smith (1832-1923) and his wife, Belle Townsley Smith (1845-1928), in an Italian palazzo-style building established in 1896.
 It's a museum that could speak to us if it could...and maybe it does Haunted Springfield.

-One of my fellow graduate colleagues, Janet Gelman was the Education Curator.
-We immediately bonded as we both shared our affinity for children's art education: she in the museum setting, my background as an elementary art teacher.
+One of my fellow graduate colleagues, Janet Gelman, was the Education Curator.
+We immediately bonded as we shared our affinity for children's art education: she was in the museum setting, and I had an elementary art teacher background.
 We had long talks over coffee or sandwiches.
-Inevitably the children's theme slipped into what Professors had thrown at us.
+Inevitably, the children's theme slipped into what Professors had thrown at us.
 Graduate school is a world unto itself.
 Long papers, research, sleepless nights, critiques that didn't go so well.
 Both of us were old enough to take things in stride and move on.
-I think the younger students admired our "c'est la vie" attitude when it came to our studies.
+The younger students admired our "c'est la vie" attitude regarding our studies.

 Among the varied themes of the George Walter Vincent Smith Museum are: